hbarrien/nextwordpredictor/README.md

 ## **DATA FILES**
   * The three raw source data files were provided by Swiftkey, comprising BLOGS, NEWS, and TWEETS.
 Although versions in several languages were provided, the English version was used for this project.

-  * The tidy and transformed data files are also included in this project, although running __capstone_DataProcessing_v3.__ on the provided raw source data files will yield the same results.

 Provided that the data owners don't delete them, the raw source data files may be found at this URL:
 https://d396qusza40orc.cloudfront.net/dsscapstone/dataset/Coursera-SwiftKey.zip